nakhter3/CSE-4-535/P2/README.md

 - Run `run_project.py` using the command `python3 run_project.py --corpus ./data/input_corpus.txt --output_location ./data/output.json --username your_UB_username`
 - Don't forget to open the port 9999 on your instance for TCP connections.

 ## Contributing

+### Acknowledgement: Credit goes to (former UB student and instructor) Sougata Saha for his contribution

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.